Clicky

 “If the dog owner is educated, they can make the right decision,” Charity said.
 “And maybe it’s not right for everybody, but at least they’re educated and can make the best decision possible.”

-But he’s excited for the challenge — and to keep learning.
+But he’s excited to keep learning.

 “Also, I wanted a place where I can bring my dog to work everyday,” he said with a smile.